 Before you think “that sounds gross” I would recommend giving this one a try.

 This martini idea genuinely came to me in a dream.
 I woke up with a clear memory of shaking up a cheese martini and decided to google whether or not such a thing existed.
-It turns out that at least two recipes are out there in the interwebs, such as the Grilled Cheese Martini, so I decided to have a go at my own variation.
+It turns out that at least two recipes are out there on the internet, such as the Grilled Cheese Martini, so I decided to have a go at my own variation.

 I used a tablespoon of Parmesan cheese for every 100ml of vodka I wanted to infuse (when it comes to flavour – go big or go home).